ziali088/mojolicious-plugin-jsonapi/README.md

     This is passed to the constructor of `JSONAPI::Document` which will kebab case the attribute keys of each record (i.e. '\_' to '-').

+- `attributes_via`

+    Also passed to the constructor of `JSONAPI::Document`.
+This is the method that will be used to get the attributes for a resource document.
+Should return a hash (not a hashref).

 # HELPERS